Surviving Mars: Development

-Haemimont Games, the developer of the Tropico series, initially led the game's development.
-The team studied the real-world challenges that scientists consider when thinking about colonizing Mars.
-These challenges were then translated into gameplay elements for the game.
 The game's aesthetics were inspired by The Jetsons and Futurama.
-Describing the game as a "hardcore survival city-builder", publisher Paradox Interactive announced the game in May 2017.
-The game was released for Windows, macOS, PlayStation 4 and Xbox One on March 15, 2018 with mod support.
+Describing the game as a "hardcore survival city-builder, where players will be tasked with creating a livable colony in the harsh, hostile environs of Mars", publisher Paradox Interactive announced the game in May 2017.
+The game was released for Windows, macOS, PlayStation 4 and Xbox One on March 15, 2018.
+The game included mod support from the start.